AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 New York is an expensive state, especially regarding auto insurance.
-New York is the most expensive state to insure a vehicle in the United States.
+New York is one of the most expensive states to insure a vehicle in the United States, especially for minimum coverage.
 New York auto insurance companies can take your marital status, sex, military service, ZIP code, credit score, age, and driving record into account when determining your rate.
 Read on to discover what rates you should expect when shopping for auto insurance in New York and how to keep rates as low as possible.

 Average Cost of Car Insurance in New York State

-According to the National Association of Auto Insurance Commissioners, the average annual auto insurance premium in New York is $1,511.
-The average annual cost of auto insurance in the state of New York is 42 percent higher than the national average of $1,061.1
+The average annual full coverage auto insurance premium in New York is $2,279.
+The average annual cost of auto insurance in the state of New York is 5 percent lower than the national average of $2,399.
+Meanwhile, the average annual minimum coverage rate of $1,343 is 111 percent higher than the national average.

 By City

-New York City is far and away the most expensive place in the state to insure a vehicle.
-The cost of auto insurance in New York City is more than triple the national average and more than double the average of the entire state.
+New York City is far and away the most expensive place in the state to insure a vehicle, which includes the five boroughs of Manhattan, Queens, Brooklyn, the Bronx, and Staten Island.
+The cost of auto insurance in New York City is over 50 percent more than both the national average and the state average.

 City Average annual cost of car insurance